 In February of last year, Saskatchewan experienced near-record low temperatures.
-While this is not expected to be repeated this year, residents of both Regina and Saskatoon should maintain their water heaters for trouble-free operation during the extremely cold weather.
-Forecasters are saying temperatures can drop to as low as -28 degrees in February.
+While this is not expected to be repeated this year, residents of Saskatoon should maintain their water heaters.
+This will provide trouble-free operation during extremely cold weather.
+Forecasters are saying temperatures can drop below -28 degrees in February.

 mild weather

-The freezing climate means families should fire up their furnaces and trusty hot water tanks in Saskatoon in order to live through the chill.
-Various perils exist in wintertime, but one stands out of the rest: hypothermia.
+The freezing climate means you should fire up their furnaces and trusty hot water tanks in Saskatoon in order to live through the chill.
+Various perils exist in wintertime, but one stands out from the rest: hypothermia.
 It happens when the body’s core temperature drops below 96 degrees Fahrenheit.

 Hypothermia is a life-threatening condition.
 According to The Early Show medical correspondent Dr. Emily Senay, hypothermia not only happens during extremely cold conditions; even moderate cold can trigger it.
 An affected person will show symptoms that include disorientation, violent shivering, memory loss, slow/shallow breathing, slurred speech, drowsiness, exhaustion, and a weak pulse.

-Those most susceptible to the condition are children and the elderly.
+Those most susceptible to the condition are children and older people.
 Children lose heat at a faster rate compared to adults.
-The elderly, on the other hand, have a lower metabolic rate which slows down their bodies’ ability to generate heat.
+Older people, on the other hand, have a lower metabolic rate which slows down their bodies’ ability to generate heat.
 They also have less insulating fat, making them more vulnerable to cold temperatures.

-One important way to prevent hypothermia is to effectively control the surrounding temperature and to protect the body from the cold.
-Efficient water heaters from Saskatoon from dealers like Perfection Plumbing & Drain Cleaning Ltd. or gas, electric furnaces, and even fireplaces are among the best defenses against the cold weather.
+One important way to prevent hypothermia is to effectively control the surrounding temperature and protect the body from the cold.
+Efficient water heaters from reliable dealers like Perfection Plumbing & Drain Cleaning Ltd. or gas, electric furnaces, and even fireplaces are among the best defenses against cold weather.

-Saskatchewan locals are no strangers to cold weather, and this year will be no different.
-It is all a matter of diligence, making sure that furnaces, water heaters, and other warming essentials, are in top condition throughout the winter.
+Saskatchewan locals are no strangers to cold weather and this year will be no different.
+It is all a matter of diligence, making sure that furnaces, water heaters, and other warming essentials, are in top condition and maintained throughout the winter.

 (Source: Snow on the Way, Mild Weather Expected to Continue, CBS News, January 20, 2015)